Selective Randomization Inference for Adaptive Experiments: Selective Randomization Inference

 \subsection{Selective Randomization Distribution}

-Randomization inference leverages the fact that the conditional distribution of the treatment assignments $Z$ is specified by the experimenter and is thus known.
-In order to avoid imposing any modelling assumptions on the potential outcomes $Y(\cdot)$ and covariates $X$ that may be unrealistic, we condition the distribution of $Z$ on these quantities.
-In most settings, the choice of units to include into the study is fixed and therefore not explicitly pointed out.
-In adaptive studies, however, the recruitment of participants $R$ may depend on the treatment assignments $Z$.
-Since we do not observe any of the potential outcomes of non-recruited units and may not even know their covariates, we cannot conduct inference for them.
-To restrict our analysis to recruited units, we additionally condition on $R$.
-This yields the randomization distribution
+First suggested in \textcite{fisher_design_1935}, randomization inference leverages the fact that the conditional distribution of the treatment assignments~$Z$ is specified by the experimenter.
+In order to avoid imposing any modelling assumptions on the potential outcomes $Y(\cdot)$ and covariates~$X$ that may be unrealistic, randomization inference conditions on these quantities.
+In most settings, the recruited units are regarded as fixed and given.
+In adaptive studies, however, the recruitment of participants~$R$ may depend on the treatment assignments~$Z$.